sweiler6420/AverageInvestorService/README.md

 #### AWS RDS

   In an effort to keep most of the backend data hands off, while using modern technologies, I decided to use AWS RDS.
 AWS allows up to 20gb of data and the db.t2.micro database instance.
-While I know this instance size it very small and does not leave room to grow, I had to compromise somewhere, and since I wanted to showcase full AWS integration, this was pretty much my only option.
+While I know this instance size is very small and does not leave room to grow, I had to compromise somewhere, and since I wanted to showcase full AWS integration, this was pretty much my only option.

   ##### AWS RDS -- Setup